borna471/borna471/README.md

 ### Hi there, its Borna! 👋

-- 🔭 Currently building a Jarvis-esque voice assistant with GPT-3
+- 🔭 Currently building a Jarvis-esque voice assistant with GPT-3, and the Tabby Pals mobile app!
-- 🌱 Learning JavaScript, C, and React
+- 🌱 Learning JavaScript, React, C, and Swift
 - 👯 Looking to collaborate/ideate on any cool project ideas
 - 💬 Ask me about anything startups!